Image generated with AI for illustrative purposes.

 For a small employer, the discipline is modest but serious.
 Before the start date, the offer letter, employment contract, salary norm, payroll setup and 30% request should tell one story.
 If the employee is changing employer and continuity of the facility is expected, the first contract deserves special attention.
 A bridge contract is not harmless when it becomes the legal start.

-Impact: The first signature carries the burden
+The first signature carries the burden

 Your email address will not be published.
 Required fields are marked *